When it comes to achieving muscular and sizeable arms, you need to work on your forearms specifically.

-The neutral grip wrist rotation is another excellent way to increase strength and mobility in your upper arms.
-This exercise is highly beneficial who play badminton, tennis, golf, or cricket.
+The neutral grip wrist rotation is another excellent way to increase strength and mobility in your lower arms.
+This exercise benefits those who play badminton, tennis, golf, or cricket.

 4. Neutral Grip Wrist Curl

-You can also do it using one arm at a time.
+You can also do it unilaterally, using one arm at a time.

 5. Dumbbell Farmers Walk

-The farmer’s walk is a simple and effective exercise to get a full body workout.
+The farmer’s walk is a simple and effective exercise to train the entire body.
 It requires you to hold the dumbbells and walk as far as possible.

-It trains grip strength, core, and total body stability.
+It bolsters grip strength, reinforces abdominal muscles, and enhances total body stability.
 It also builds functional strength in the legs and hips while improving posture and balance.

-How to Integrate Them into a Workout Routine?
+How to Integrate Forearm Dumbbell Exercises into a Workout Routine?